 Carey has peer writing support available for students.
 If you would like to make an appointment to see a peer support person, please email your request to email@example.com.
 There is also a drop-in-session in the library every Tuesdays from 12:30 p.m. to 1:30 p.m.

 Disability or special need services

 At Carey, we welcome students with all levels of ability.
-If you live with an impairment and would like support, you may wish to discuss it with Carol Fearon.
-This will assist us to provide you with the necessary support.
+If you live with an impairment and would like support, you may wish to discuss it with our library team.
+This will assist us to provide you with the necessary support

-Tanya and Jordyn are the support person's and mentor to our Māori and Pasifika students.
-They offer academic and pastoral support, as well as hosting whakawhanaungatanga and MPI lunches twice a year.
-These events aim to embed a sense of community and belonging.
+Tanya and Eugene are our student support team and mentor to our Māori and Pasifika students.
+They offer academic and pastoral support, as well as connecting and supporting ALL students at Carey.
+They can be found in the Library building or via email as below.

 International student support

 Neroli Hollis may be able to assist students with advice on the following:

 - Assistance to students facing difficulties adapting to New Zealand

 - General information and advice on accommodation, welfare and health issues, driving in New Zealand and the use of alcohol and tobacco

 - Advocacy, to ensure that students understand their rights